augustin4k/Bicycle-rent/README.md

 ## Technologies Used

 - Frontend: Javascript, HTML5, CSS, SASS
-- Backend: Laravel for model creation and communication between the database and frontend
+- Backend: Laravel for creating of models and communication between the database and frontend

 ## Getting Started